bjsonnen/homelab/README.md

 #### How to:

-- Move into the `ansible/` folder.
+- Move into the `ansible/production/` or `ansible/staging/` folder.
-- Add your VM/server's IP to the `inventory.yaml` with a new line under `[staging]`.
+- Add your VM/server's IP to the `inventory.yaml` with a new line under `[cpn]` and `[wn]` or `[staging]`.
+  - `[cpn]` stands for control plane node.
+  - `[wn]` stands for worker node.
-- Run `ansible-playbook staging.yaml -i inventory`.
+- Run `ansible-playbook production.yaml/staging.yaml -i inventory`.

+For production, this will configure Talos Linux and link them into one cluster.
-This will configure your VM, install k3s and install the flux operator.
+For staging, this will configure your VM, install k3s, and install the flux operator.

 But be warned.
 This repo makes use of encrypted secrets via CNCF SOPS.
 Flux will complain that you never added the correct private key.
 But longhorn and the prometheus stack should start.

 ## Software